Club's bilingual website easier to surf

 "With this project we have the ability to connect and communicate more effectively by including te reo Māori on our website and other marketing material.

-"It just seemed like a bit of a no-brainer to take the opportunity to create this bilingual content.

-"We have an amazing mix of members within our club with some of the real stalwarts being te reo-speaking members."
+"We have an amazing mix of members within our club with a number of te reo-speaking members."

 Wanting to find the right person to do the translating, local translator Hēni Jacob was recommended.